Travelport-xx/travelport-uapi-tutorial/lesson_2-5.md

 The early part of this snippet shows some of the detailed data about the property, and the marketing message sent from the hotel's owner.
 Further, there are many possible _rates_ that can be identified by the `RatePlanType` attribute.
 The prices are shown with descriptive text about each option.
 As we shall see, the `Name="Guarantee"` attribute of a `RoomRateDescription` element (child of a `HotelRateDetail` object), will be critical at a later stage in booking, as such a rate typically requires a credit card to hold the reservation.

 The output of the code for `lesson5` is to show the user the selected hotel, some details about it, and the information about room rates.
-The search result above and the result below are done based on the point of interest "Staples Center" (in the center of Los Angeles, California).
+The search result above and the result below are done based on the point of interest "Staples Center" (a multi-purpose event center in downtown Los Angeles, California).
 We have selected the cheapest hotel from our shopping search, then asked for details, and chosen the lowest rate found in the details (2 nights in LA for about 170 USD!), for a non-smoking room, with a queen-sized bed.

 {% highlight console %}
 HOWARD JOHNSON LOS ANGELES